The growth of abelian sections: Introduction

 \begin{theorem} There exists an absolute constant $\alpha'>0$ such that, if $G$ is a $d$-generated group without abelian composition factors, then

-for every $n \geq 1$. \end{theorem} In Section \ref{4sect} we generalize the two functions to group actions: while (\ref{eqLM}) resists in the generalized setting, the same is not true for any inequality in the spirit of Proposition \ref{3thRGBAb}.
+for every $n \geq 1$. \end{theorem} The proof uses $ab_n(G) \leq n^\alpha$, the Jordan theorem on finite subgroups of $GL_n(\mathbb{C})$, and that the number of boundedly generated groups of order $n$ without abelian composition factors is polynomially bounded \cite{2011JZP}.
+In Section \ref{sect5} we generalize $ab_n(G)$ and $Rep_n(G)$ to transitive group actions, in place of the regular action of $G$ on itself: while (\ref{eqLM}) resists in the generalized setting, the same is not true for any inequality in the direction of Proposition \ref{propRGBAb}.

-\begin{section}{Basic properties of $ab_n(G)$} By definition, $ab_1(G)=|G/G'|$ (we accept infinite values for $ab_n(G)$), and if $G$ is finite then $ab_{|G|}(G)$ is the size of the largest abelian section of $G$.
+\begin{section}{Basic properties of $ab_n(G)$} By definition we have $ab_1(G)=|G/G'|$.
+We accept infinite values for $ab_n(G)$, and if $G$ is finite, then $ab_{|G|}(G)$ is the size of the largest abelian section of $G$.
 One might wonder whether ``$\sup$'' is often unnecessary in the definition of $ab_n(G)$, and ``$\max$'' is acceptable.
-A satisfactory answer comes from the starting point of the theory of subgroup growth, i.e. the fact that a finitely generated group has finitely many subgroups of index at most $n$, for every fixed $n \geq 1$.
+A satisfactory answer comes from the starting point of the theory of subgroup growth, i.e. the fact that a finitely generated group has finitely many subgroups of index $n$, for every fixed $n \geq 1$.
 More precisely, the following result, where $Sub_n(G)$ denotes the number of subgroups of index {\itshape at most} $n$ in $G$, can be deduced from \cite[Corollary 3.4]{2002LS}.

 \begin{lemma} Let $G$ be a $d$-generated group, for some $d \geq 1$.
 Then $Sub_n(G)$ is finite for every $n \geq 1$, and

 for all $n \geq 4$.
 Moreover, if $G$ is solvable, then